Why "Safe & Found" Matters for Dementia

 - Provide daily structure and activities – this helps occupy and engage the person with dementia.
 This can include participation in everyday activities like cooking or folding laundry.

-- Pay attention to the time of day that wandering usually happens – be sure to offer activities and distractions at that time.
+- Pay attention to the time of day when wandering usually happens – be sure to offer activities and distractions at that time.
 “Sundowning” is a common phenomenon- agitation and restlessness that occurs in the evening.

 - Avoid crowded or busy locations like shopping malls – this reduces confusion and anxiety.
 If unfamiliar locations overwhelm a person, don’t leave them unsupervised in these situations.